mahmoudaghvami/ptap/README.md

 5. **PTAP Utility Test:** [`ptap_utility_test.py`](#ptap_utility_testpy)

 ### `preprocess.py`
 This script handles data preprocessing tasks.
-(Add specific details here...)

 ### `ptap_classifier_4cross_validation.py`
 This script trains a classifier with 4-fold cross-validation.
-(Add specific details here...)

 ### `ptap_perturber.py`
 This script applies perturbations to the input data.
-(Add specific details here...)

 ### `ptap_transferability_test.py`
 This script evaluates the transferability of the model.
-(Add specific details here...)

 ### `ptap_utility_test.py`
 This script evaluates the utility of the model.
-(Add specific details here...)

 ## License

 PTAP is licensed under the [MIT License](./LICENSE).